Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Offline Nanosatellite Task Scheduling (ONTS)

 \subsection{MILP Formulation}

-A formulation that considers the realistic constraints and objectives of ONTS was proposed by Rigo et al.~\cite{rigo_task_2021} and is presented here.
+A formulation that considers the realistic constraints and objectives of ONTS was proposed by \citet{rigo_task_2021} and is presented here.
+For reference, all symbols (sets, variables, and parameters) used in our formulation are summarized in \ref{appx:tab-symbols}.
 Given a set of jobs $\mathcal{J}=\{0,...,J\}$ that represents the tasks, and a set of time units $\mathcal{T}=\{0,...,T\}$ that represents the scheduling horizon, variables represent the allocation of jobs $j\in \mathcal{J}$ at times $t\in\mathcal{T}$, i.e., $x_{j,t}=1$ indicates that job $j$ is scheduled to execute at time $t$.
 Naturally, $x_{j,t}$ are binary variables, i.e., $\bm{x} \in \{0,1\}^{JT}$.

 It is assumed that there exists a priority for every job, which is defined by $\bm{u} = (u_1,\ldots,u_{J})$.
 The goal is to maximize the mission's Quality of Service (QoS) \eqref{eq:qos}, which is the sum of the allocations weighted by the priorities,